Online-only courses

 Application

-Only *non-Wisconsin residents may apply and applications are welcome from students worldwide.
+Applications are welcome from students worldwide.
 There is no application fee.
-Apply using the University Special student application at least one month before the start of the term as it can take two to three weeks to review and process an application.
+Apply using the University Special student application at least three weeks before the start of the course as it can take two to three weeks to review and process an application.
 UNOL is the designation on the application.

-• Undergraduates who are applying in the UNOL classification are required to submit official transcripts from all other colleges and universities to confirm good standing and a minimum GPA of 2.0 cumulative and in the most recent semester.
-Submit transcripts to Adult Career and Special Student Services.
+• Undergraduates who are applying in the UNOL classification are required to submit *official transcripts from all other colleges and universities to confirm good standing and a minimum GPA of 2.0 cumulative and in the most recent semester.
+Submit transcripts to Adult Career and Special Student Services (ACSSS), advising@dcs.wisc.edu.

 • Qualified high school juniors and seniors who are applying in the UNOL classification are required to submit both of the following to Adult Career and Special Student Services: